skrodahl/NewTon/README.md

 # NewTon DC Tournament Manager

+**Version 2.4.1**

 **NewTon DC Tournament Manager** is a Command & Control Center for running double-elimination darts tournaments.

 It is a fully self-contained web application that runs entirely in your browser — no server, database, Internet connection, or installation required.

+**Clean, professional interface with offline-first design for reliable tournament management.**

 [Download NewTon DC Tournament Manager here!](https://github.com/skrodahl/NewTon/releases/latest)